Fall of the Assad regime: Loss of political control

 "Victory of the great Syrian revolution and the fall of the criminal Assad regime" on Syrian state TV after Damascus fell to the rebels.
 This was its sole broadcast for several hours.

 In the main square of Jaramana, protestors took down a statue of Hafez al-Assad.
 In the evening, pro-government forces reportedly withdrew from several suburbs where large-scale protests had broken out.

 Senior Assad government officials in Damascus reportedly engaged in negotiations with opposition forces regarding potential defections.
 These developments coincided with Iranian officials' denial of reports suggesting Assad had fled the country, though sources indicated his whereabouts in Damascus remained unknown.
 Following the entrance of opposition forces, Assad's presidential guard was no longer deployed at his usual residence.
 By the early evening of 7 December 2024 rebel forces attempting to find Assad had found no useful intelligence on his whereabouts.

 On 8 December, Ha'yat Tahrir al-Sham announced on its official X account that it had released its prisoners from Sednaya Prison in Damascus's periphery, one of Syria's largest detention facilities.
 The organization deemed the release as a symbolic and strategic victory for its forces in the face of prior human rights abuses, and representative of the downfall of the Assad government's injustices.
-After its capture in 2024, Tahrir al-Sham published a list of escaped prison staff, who became among the most wanted fugitives in Syria after the Assad family.
+After its capture of Sednaya Prison, Hay'at Tahrir al-Sham published a list of escaped prison staff, who became among the most wanted fugitives in Syria after the Assad family.

 The opposition's entry into Damascus met minimal resistance, due to an apparent lack of military dispatches to areas of the city and the rapid dissolution of government defensive positions, allowing the capture of several districts.
 The Syrian Observatory for Human Rights (SOHR) confirmed that opposition forces successfully seized several critical facilities in Damascus, including the state-media General Organization of Radio and TV building and Damascus International Airport.
-Their advances also secured control of major transportation arteries and strategic neighbourhoods, particularly the influential Mezzeh district.
+Their advance also secured control of major transportation arteries and strategic neighbourhoods, particularly the influential Mezzeh district, where the Presidential Palace of Syria is located.